adnanzameer/AdvancedTaskManager/README.md

-# Update 2.0.0

-* Change Approval tasks will show along with the Content Approval tasks.
-* Support for all content type tasks in CMS.
-Now editors can view, approve and publish, Episerver Forms, ImageData & MediaData.
-* Bug fixes for pagination and performance improvements.

 # Advanced Task Manager

 Currently, the User notification and Tasks (Awaiting Review) are disconnected and provide very basic information to the editors.